CBEP-SoCB/CBEP_Sediment_sum/Graphics/Metals_Table_sum.md

     ##      Cadmium     Chromium         Lead       Nickel         Zinc
     ##  0.023733256 -0.008904760 -0.007323551 -0.008605040 -0.006956498

-So, we now end up with cadmium showing an increase, Chromium, Lead, and Nickle declining, and other metals showing no trend.
+So, we end up with Cadmium showing an increase, Chromium, Lead, and Nickle declining, and other metals showing no trend.

 # Generating a Summary Table of Metals

 A graphic for metals will take up too much room in the report, so we want to generate a table summarizing results for metals.
-We want to indicate “Increaseing”, “Decreasing”, “No Trend” for each metal, and add something about the fraction of observations exceeding thresholds in 2010.
+We want to indicate “Increasing”, “Decreasing”, “No Trend” for each metal, and add something about the fraction of observations exceeding thresholds in 2010.